 The objectives of the compensation paid to a NEO is to provide fair and reasonable remuneration to the NEO to retain him as an employee recognizing the Company has limited financial resources.
 The base salary is designed to reward the individual for the time expended on his job, his experience and the expertise that he possesses in performing the duties to which he is entrusted.
 Currently, the Company provides a base salary, negotiated directly with each individual.
 The senior executives of the Company all have decades of experience in the mining industry and because of this experience, they are very familiar with salary levels for employees in the mining industry.
 The Company may supplement salaries by providing a grant of stock options to NEOs, based upon his performance as determined by the Company's Compensation Committee of the Board of Directors.
-The Company awarded stock options to directors, officers and consultant in 2017.
-In 2016 no stock option grants were awarded.
-The Company did not grant any bonuses to any employees in 2017 and does not currently have a performance bonus plan for its employees.
+The Company did not award any stock options to directors, officers and consultant in 2018.
+The Company did not grant any bonuses to any employees in 2018 and does not currently have a performance bonus plan for its employees.
 Except as described here-in, the Company does not provide NEO's any personal benefits or perquisites and the Company does not provide any retirement benefits or post-retirement payments to its officers, employees or directors.

 The Board of Directors has a Compensation Committee.
-However, this Committee did not formerly meet in 2017 because there were no significant compensation matters or changes to compensation matters that required consideration.
-The option grants were dealt with at the full Board level and were not deemed sufficiently unique that the Compensation Committee was required to meet outside of the Board to consider these option grants.
+However, this Committee did not formerly meet in 2018 because there were no significant compensation matters or changes to compensation matters that required consideration.
 The Board and the Compensation Committee have considered the implications of the risks associated with the Company's compensation policies and practices.
 The Board and the Compensation Committee are responsible for setting and overseeing the Company's compensation policies and practices.
+The Board and practices.
 The Board and Compensation Committee do not provide specific monitoring and oversight of compensation policies and practices of the Company but do review, consider and adjust these matters annually.